MileHacker Logo

 Currency & Exchange

-• Exchange: Exchange foreign currency at major banks (Bank of The people's the nation of china, ICBC, CCB, ABC).
+• Exchange: Exchange foreign currency at major banks (Bank of The people's republic of china, ICBC, CCB, ABC).
 International airports also supply exchange counters.

 • Payment: Cash is accepted, but digital payments via WeChat Pay and Alipay dominate daily transactions.